tibs/python-history/python-history.rst

-      (Basically, Perl 6 is a new language broadly based on Perl 5, and whilst it is arguably a much better, and perhaps more interesting, language, it has never seemed to gain any traction - although many of its features have fed back into Perl 5.
+      (Basically, Perl 6 is a new language broadly based on Perl 5, and whilst it is arguably a much better, and perhaps more interesting, language, it has never seemed to gain much traction - although many of its features have fed back into Perl 5.
 By contrast, Python 3 was much more modest in its changes, and has clearly been much more successful.)